Kuladeepeswar/ATM-Software-Project/README.md

 # ATM-Software-Project
-This project is made for the Computing working the Atm Machine.
+This project is made for the Computing working of the Atm Machine.